 Forget about traditional jack-o'-lanterns and faux cobwebs!
-This year Halloween decor is getting a funky twist thanks to three new trends that are blowing up on social media.
+Halloween decor is getting a funky twist thanks to three new trends that are blowing up on social media.
 From Christmas trees that are decked out with all the spooky trimmings to carved pineapples, these aren't your typical Halloween decorations.

-1. Halloween Christmas Trees
+2. Halloween Christmas trees

 People are now starting to put up and decorate trees around their houses in October rather than starting in late November or December.